A New Pathway for Internationally Educated Nurses to Become Nurses at Shannex

 Frequently Asked Questions

-You must have obtained a full or conditional Registered Nurse (RN) or Licensed Practical Nurse (LPN) license from the Nova Scotia College of Nurses (NSCN) by the program start date.
+You must have obtained a full or conditional Licensed Practical Nurse (LPN) license from the Nova Scotia College of Nurses (NSCN) by the program start date.

-After successfully completing the EON program, you must be able to accept a full-time RN or LPN role with Shannex at the West Bedford Transitional Health (WBTH).
+After successfully completing the EON program, you must be able to accept a full-time LPN role with Shannex at the West Bedford Transitional Health (WBTH).

 For more information on Conditional Licensure, please visit the NSCN website.

-As a participant in the EON program, you are hired as a full-time conditionally-licensed RN or LPN and will be paid the established rate for that role.
+As a participant in the EON program, you are hired as a full-time conditionally-licensed LPN and will be paid the established rate for that role.

-• If you are fully licensed, or once your conditions are removed by the NSCN and you become fully licensed, you will be placed on the standard RN/LPN wage scale.
+• If you are fully licensed, or once your conditions are removed by the NSCN and you become fully licensed, you will be placed on the standard LPN wage scale.

 • Your placement on the wage scale will be based on your previous, related years of experience.

 Yes.
-Candidates hired under the terms of this program must complete two (2) years of service with Shannex as a full-time RN or LPN.
+Candidates hired under the terms of this program must complete two (2) years of service with Shannex as a full-time LPN.

 Please connect with Sharon Agoncillo-Galang at sagoncillogalang@shannex.com for more information.